 Enhanced effectiveness and efficiency

-You may complete more much quicker -but without compromising quality (effectiveness) if you are productive.
+You may complete much quicker, but without compromising quality or effectiveness, if you are productive.
 As a result, adopting productivity techniques and habits can help you become more efficient, enabling you to finish more work in less time.

 Effective time management is the key to productivity.
 By developing productive habits, you can better manage your time and accomplish more by becoming more conscious of how you use it.